windows7lake/ll_dropdown_menu/README.md

-final TextStyle activeTextStyle; // Text style when the sub-item of the drop-down menu content body is selected final Widget? icon; // The icon of the child item of the drop-down menu content body final Widget? activeIcon; // The icon when the sub-item of the drop-down menu content body is selected final double iconSize; //The icon size of the sub-items of the drop-down menu content body final double activeIconSize; //The size of the icon when the sub-item of the drop-down menu content body is selected final Color iconColor; //The icon color of the sub-items of the drop-down menu content body final Color activeIconColor; //The color of the icon when the sub-item of the drop-down menu content body is selected final Color itemBackgroundColor; // The background color of the child items of the drop-down menu content body final Color itemActiveBackgroundColor; // The background color of the sub-item of the drop-down menu content body when it is selected final BoxBorder? itemBorder; // The border of the child item of the drop-down menu content body
+final TextStyle activeTextStyle; // Text style when the sub-item of the drop-down menu content body is selected final Widget? icon; // The icon of the child item of the drop-down menu content body final Widget? activeIcon; // The icon when the sub-item of the drop-down menu content body is selected final double iconSize; // The icon size of the sub-items of the drop-down menu content body final double activeIconSize; // The size of the icon when the sub-item of the drop-down menu content body is selected final Color iconColor; // The icon color of the sub-items of the drop-down menu content body final Color activeIconColor; // The color of the icon when the sub-item of the drop-down menu content body is selected final Color itemBackgroundColor; // The background color of the child items of the drop-down menu content body final Color itemActiveBackgroundColor; // The background color of the sub-item of the drop-down menu content body when it is selected final BoxBorder? itemBorder; // The border of the child item of the drop-down menu content body